audiologiks/findajob/README.md

-Guide to Web Client Templates in 2020
+Guide to Repo on Careers Content in 2020
 ======
-Update 1/23/2020
+Update 3/3/2020

 Moving Country and job seach information over to this repo under the /kb/workabroad link for a Meetup.
 I will add voice code to the entries and use them as examples.